Skip to main content

 1. In the Hierarchy, right-click the ARLocation, then mouse over 3D Object and select Cube.

-2. In the Inspector, set the cube's Scale to 0.5 and its position to 0,0,2.
+2. In the Inspector, set the cube's Scale to 0.5.
+Set its position so that you can see it in your test location.

 1. In the Hierarchy, select the XROrigin, then, in the Inspector window, check the Auto-Track box in the ARLocationManager Component.